 Craig began his initial journey in martial arts as a high school junior studying Tae Kwon Do in 1982.
 He continued his Tae Kwon Do studies while attending the Morehead State University School of Physics.
-At this time Craig was exposed to traditional training in Tang Soo Do, Judo and Shotokan.
+At this time Craig was exposed to additional training in Tang Soo Do, Judo and Shotokan.
 He also began his path as a yoga practitioner while participating in classes provided by Morehead State University’s athletic program in 1984, as a player on the MSU football team.
-This would begin a Yoga health practice that he continues to this day.
+This would begin a Yoga practice that he continues to this day.

 You can find Craig out and about on the Health Center property as he is the Red River Outdoors Supervisory Guide for all outdoor and outfitter activities.